Education in England

-While education is compulsory until 18, schooling is compulsory to 16: thus post-16 education can take a number of forms, and may be academic or vocational.
-This can involve continued schooling, known as "sixth form" or "college", leading (typically after two years of further study) to A-level qualifications, or a number of alternative Level 3 qualifications such as Business and Technology Education Council (BTEC), the International Baccalaureate (IB), Cambridge Pre-U, WJEC or Eduqas.
-It can also include work-based apprenticeships or traineeships, or volunteering.
+Education is compulsory until 18, thus post-16 education can take a number of forms, and may be academic or vocational.
+This can involve continued schooling, known as sixth form, leading to A-levels or alternative Level 3 qualifications.
+It can also include work-based apprenticeships, traineeships and volunteering.
+The Regulated Qualifications Framework (RQF) covers national school examinations and vocational education qualifications.

 Higher education often begins with a three-year bachelor's degree.
 Postgraduate degrees include master's degrees, either taught or by research, and doctoral level research degrees that usually take at least three years.
-Tuition fees for first degrees in public universities are £9,250 per academic year for English, Welsh and European Union students.

-The Regulated Qualifications Framework (RQF) covers national school examinations and vocational education qualifications.
-It is referenced to the European Qualifications Framework, and thus to other qualifications frameworks across the European Union.
 The Framework for Higher Education Qualifications (FHEQ), which is tied to the RQF, covers degrees and other qualifications from degree-awarding bodies.
-This is referenced to the Qualifications Framework of the European Higher Education Area developed under the Bologna process.

-The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of British 15-year-olds as 13th in the world in reading literacy, mathematics and science, with the average British student scoring 503.7, compared with the OECD average of 493.
-In 2011, the Trends in International Mathematics and Science Study (TIMSS) rated 13–14-year-old pupils in England and Wales 10th in the world for maths and 9th for science.

 History of English education

+During the Middle Ages, schools were established to teach Latin to the sons of the aristocracy destined for priesthood or monastic work with the ministry of government or the law.
+Two universities were established in affiliation with the church: the University of Oxford and the University of Cambridge, to assist in the further training of the Catholic Christian clergy.

+Education in England remained closely linked to religious institutions until the nineteenth century, although charity schools and "free grammar schools", which were open to children of any religious beliefs, became more common in the early modern period.

+Public schools, and the universities of Oxford and Cambridge, for example through English public school football games and the Cambridge rules established in 1848, played a significant role in the development of modern sports, which shaped British sports that spread worldwide.

-Until 1870 all schools were charitable or private institutions, but in that year the Elementary Education Act 1870 permitted local governments to complement the existing elementary schools in order to fill any gaps.
+Nineteenth century reforms expanded education provision and introduced widespread state-funded schools.
+Until 1870 all schools were charitable or private institutions, but in that year the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) permitted local governments to complement the existing elementary schools in order to fill any gaps.
 The Education Act 1902 allowed local authorities to create secondary schools.
 The Education Act 1918 abolished fees for elementary schools.

 Women's colleges were established in the 19th century to give women access to university education, the first being Bedford College, London (1849), Girton College, Cambridge (1869) and Newnham College, Cambridge (1871).
 The University of London established special examinations for women in 1868 and opened its degrees to women in 1878.
-University College Bristol (now the University of Bristol) became the first mixed higher education institution on its foundation in 1876, followed in 1878 by University College London (which had held some mixed classes from 1871).
+University College Bristol (now the University of Bristol) became the first mixed higher education institution upon its foundation in 1876, followed in 1878 by University College London (which had held some mixed classes starting in 1871).